 We’ve all had dreams of the Inca Trail and walking a path so steeped in history and beauty.
 But the reality is you have to book months in advance and the experience offers very little in the way of real adventure.

-High on the Quriwayrachina mountain range of Peru lays the Choquequirao archaeological site, and the only way in or out is on foot.
+High on the Quriwayrachina mountain range of Peru lies the Choquequirao archaeological site, and the only way in or out is on foot.
 Now, this trek is not for the fainthearted, but it’s almost unsurpassed in Peru.
 With sweeping views of the Andes and opportunities to observe local plant and wild life, including the sacred Andean condor, this trek is a must for any serious hiker.

 With the country’s popularity growing among international tourists, it is becoming difficult to find an authentic, uncrowded adventure in Peru.
 The Choquequirao trek is just this.

 The Choquequirao route takes you through the steep Apurimac Canyon; as you descend down into this plunging valley, and hike back out the steep other side, you will pass through several microclimates that vary with the altitude.

 Surrounded by lush rainforest and snow-capped peaks, the Choquequirao route has new views at every turn and it should come as no surprise that this mountain-top city is being lauded as the “new Machu Picchu” and is widely considered one of the finest treks in South America.